magomimmo/modern-cljs/doc/tutorial-04.md

 Copy the `login.html` file from [ch02 of Modern JS Code][3] to `resources/public` directory.

-> If you're using an HTML5 browser, instruct the form to deactivate
+> NOTE 3: If you're using an HTML5 browser, instruct the form to
-> input validation by adding `novalidate` as the last attribute of the
+> deactivate input validation by adding `novalidate` as the last
-> form.
+> attribute of the form.
+Pay attention to the `novalidate` spelling,
+> otherwise the HTML5 browser will be free to intercept the fields
+> attribute `required` and check for them before JS is involved and you
+> would not see the alert window be opened by CLJS.

 Finally, set the `src` script tag attribute value to `js/modern.js`.
 Here is the final `login.html`